joeyycli/mf-cli/README.md

-# mf — Minimal File Utility for Windows
+# Mf — Minimal File Utility for Windows

-`mf` is a lightweight Windows CMD utility that lets you create, edit, and manage files and folders directly from the command line — including pasting **large multi-line code blocks** straight into files via stdin.
+[`Mf`](https://github.com/joeyycli/mf-cli/tree/main) is a lightweight Windows CMD utility that lets you create, edit, and manage files and folders directly from the command line — including pasting **large multi-line code blocks** straight into files via stdin.

 No PowerShell.
 No dependencies.
 Just CMD.